Chi-Iroh/epitech-glados/ASM-Doc.md

 ## Function control flow

 These 2 instructions allow calling and returning from a procedure.
-To track the call stack, the VM has a hidden internal stack of addresses simply called CT (acronym of call stack) in this section.
+To track the call stack, the VM has a hidden internal stack of addresses simply called CS (acronym of call stack) in this section.

 ### call
 ```x86asm